JHiltbrand/TopTagSF/README.md

   --ptBin PTBIN         top pt bin
 ```

-An example running of this script could be
+An example running of this script could be:

 ```
 python makeInputsAndCards.py --inputDir /some/dir/to/root/files/ --tree TopTagSkim --year 2016preVFP --outputDir TEST --measure Eff --tagger Res --ptBin 100to200
 ```

-Executing this command will create a subdirectory in the working area called `TEST` with a subfolder `2016preVFP_inputs_Eff_Res_ptBin100to200`, which will contain two ROOT files (`top_mass_{pass,fail}.root`) with all relevant input histograms, a datacard (sf.txt), and a shell script to run necessary combine commands (runfits.sh).
+Executing this command will create a subdirectory in the working area called `TEST` with a subfolder `2016preVFP_inputs_Eff_Res_topPt100to200`, which will contain two ROOT files (`top_mass_{pass,fail}.root`) with all relevant input histograms specified in the sidecar file, a data card (sf.txt), and a shell script to wrap all necessary combine commands (runfits.sh).

 ## Generating Final Results

-The script `runAllFits.sh` is provided to run the `makeInputAndCards.py` in bulk as well as run the `runfits.sh` for combination of tagger, SF measurement, year, and top pt bin.
-The first argument to the script is the directory specified to `makeInputsAndCards.py` while the second and third arguments are switches to allow separating of making inputs and just running combine.
+The script `runAllFits.sh` is provided to run the `makeInputsAndCards.py` in bulk as well as run the `runfits.sh` for every combination of tagger, SF measurement type, year, and top pt bin.
+The first argument to the script is the output directory specified to `makeInputsAndCards.py` while the second and third arguments are switches to allow separating of making inputs and just running combine on pre-existing inputs.

-An example of running would be
+An example of running would be:

 ``runAllFits.sh TEST 0 1``